davetimmins/ArcGIS.PCL/README.md

     PM> Install-Package ArcGIS.PCL

-On Xamarin you can add the ArcGIS.PCL component from the component store or use the [NuGet addin](https://github.com/mrward/monodevelop-nuget-addin) and add it from there.
+On Xamarin you can add the [ArcGIS.PCL component](http://components.xamarin.com/view/ArcGIS.PCL) from the component store or use the [NuGet addin](https://github.com/mrward/monodevelop-nuget-addin) and add it from there.

-or you can get the code from here.
+Of course you can also get the code from this site.

 ### Icon